The Walt Disney Company: 1950–1967: Live-action films, television, Disneyland, and Walt Disney's death

 In October, with the success of Disneyland, ABC allowed Disney to produce The Mickey Mouse Club, a variety show for children; the show included a daily Disney cartoon, a children's newsreel, and a talent show.
 It was presented by a host, and talented children and adults called "Mousketeers" and "Mooseketeers", respectively.
 After the first season, over ten million children and five million adults watched it daily; and two million Mickey Mouse ears, which the cast wore, were sold.
-On December 15, 1954, Disneyland aired an episode of the five-part miniseries Davy Crockett, which stars Fess Parker as the title character.
+In December 1954, the five-part miniseries Davy Crockett, premiered as part of Disneyland, starring Fess Parker.
 According to writer Neal Gabler, "[It] became an overnight national sensation", selling 10 million Crockett coonskin caps.
-The show's theme song "The Ballad of Davy Crockett" became a part of American pop culture, selling 10 million records.
+The show's theme song "The Ballad of Davy Crockett" became part of American pop culture, selling 10 million records.
 Los Angeles Times called it "the greatest merchandising fad the world had ever seen".
-In June 1955, Disney's 15th animated film Lady and the Tramp was released and performed better at the box office than any other Disney films since Snow White and the Seven Dwarfs.
+In June 1955, Disney's 15th animated film Lady and the Tramp was released and performed better at the box office than any other Disney films since Snow White.

-Disneyland opened on Sunday, July 17, 1955.
-Only Main Street and rides in some of the "lands" were completed, a total of 20 attractions.
-Entry to the park cost $1 and guests had to pay for each individual ride.
-They were ready for 11,000 guests but around 28,000 people arrived due to sales of counterfeit tickets.
-The opening was aired on ABC with actors Art Linkletter, Bob Cummings, and Ronald Reagan, who were all friends of Walt, hosting it.
+Disneyland opened on July 17, 1955; it was a major media event, broadcast live on ABC with actors Art Linkletter, Bob Cummings, and Ronald Reagan hosting.
 It garnered over 90 million viewers, becoming the most-watched live broadcast to that date.
-The opening was disastrous, and was dubbed as "Black Sunday" by the employees.
-Restaurants ran out of food, the Mark Twain Riverboat began to sink, several rides malfunctioned, and the drinking fountains were not working in the 100 °F. (38 °C) heat.
-Within its first week of being open, Disneyland had had 161,657 visitors, and by its first month the park had over 20,000 visitors each day.
-After its first year, 3.6 million people had visited the park, and after its second year, four million more guests came, making it more popular than the Grand Canyon and Yellowstone National Park.
+While the park's opening day was disastrous (restaurants ran out of food, the Mark Twain Riverboat began to sink, other rides malfunctioned, and the drinking fountains were not working in the 100 °F. (38 °C) heat), the park became a success with 161,657 visitors in its first week and 20,000 visitors a day in its first month.
+After its first year, 3.6 million people had visited, and after its second year, four million more guests came, making it more popular than the Grand Canyon and Yellowstone National Park.
 That year, the company earned a gross total of $24.5 million compared to the $11 million the previous year.